-Our attorneys understand that children benefit from having close relationships with both parents.
+Our Jersey City parental relocation attorney understand that children benefit from having close relationships with both parents.
 We help parents dealing with relocation, while working towards an arrangement that ultimately benefits the child.

 For a child move-away or parental relocation to be granted, there has to be a compelling reason.
 If a parent wants to leave New Jersey, they must petition to the court to move out of state.
 If the court grants permission, the other parent now has the opportunity to object.
 Both parents have to agree to the terms of the relocation.